marcusig/woocommerce-product-customizer/src/readme.txt

 = 1.2.34 - 28/Jun/2022 =

+* TWEAK: Possibility to automatically open the first layer
 * TWEAK: Added labels in the settings
 * TWEAK: Added automatic scroll for WSB and Float when opening a layer
 * TWEAK: Possibility to force the add to cart form in the shortcode, to allow using a different product's shortcode on a single product page, by adding `force_form` to the shortcode.